4d/docs/website/translated_docs/de/Users/overview.md

 ## Toolbox editor

 The editors for users and groups are located in the toolbox of 4D.
+The editors for users and groups are located in the toolbox of 4D.
 These editors can be used to create both users and groups, assign passwords to users, place users in groups, etc.

 ![](assets/en/Users/editor.png)